 3. Pour the cheesecake batter into a decorating bag or ziplock bag, cut a hole in the corner and then pour the filling on top of the crust almost to the top, leaving some room for the caramel.
 Allow to set in the freezer for at least an hour.
 While the filling is setting go ahead and make your caramel.

 4. To make the caramel, melt the grass-fed butter in a medium saucepan over low heat.
-Then add the coconut palm sugar and combine with the melted butter using a whisk.
-Now add the coconut milk and whisk again until combined.
+Then add the coconut milk and combine using a whisk.
+Bring the mixture to a soft boil and then add the coconut palm sugar.
+Whisk again until combined.

 So how were your little bites of Heaven?!
 Speaking of, I LOVE to hear all the feedback you guys give me about the recipes you try.
 I also like to help you guys problem solve, so if something doesn’t turn out, let’s figure it out!
 New slogan.
 Yes.
 Most of these recipes I’ve made numerous times, so feel free to ask, and if you messed up, trust me, I probably did it too at some point.
 I really just want you guys to have the best experience possible making healthy food.
 I don’t want you to get frustrated and have a stage 3 meltdown like I normally do.
 It’s not pretty people.